Dana Biosphere Reserve: Endangered species

 The threatened Nubian ibex, Syrian serin, caracal, and lesser kestrel are natives of Wadi Dana and plans to save the species were put forth by Global Environment Fund in 1994.
 Additionally, the largest breeding colony of the Syrian serin is in Dana Nature Reserve.
 Threats to the animals include hunting.

+Water and tourism

+On 26 May, 2025, Prime Minister Jaafar Hassan underscored Tafilah’s rich yet underdeveloped tourism potential, highlighting landmarks such as the Dana Biosphere Reserve and the ancient village of Sela.
+He emphasized that unlocking this potential requires inclusive, community-driven development planning to ensure local engagement and sustainability.
+As part of a broader national strategy, a JD25 million investment will be directed toward improving Tafilah’s water infrastructure between 2025 and 2027, while additional large-scale projects in sectors like energy, transport, and housing aim to stimulate economic growth and create jobs.